beacon-biosignals/Onda.jl/README.md

 - `recording` (128-bit `FixedSizeBinary`): The UUID identifying the recording with which the signal is associated.
 - `file_path` (`Utf8`): A string identifying the location of the signal's associated sample data file.
 This string must either be a [valid URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) or a file path relative to the location of the `onda.signal` table itself.
 - `file_format` (`Utf8`): A string identifying the format of the signal's associated sample data file.
-All Onda  Onda reader/writer implementations must support the following file formats (and may define and support additional values as desired):
+All Onda reader/writer implementations must support the following file formats (and may define and support additional values as desired):
     - `"lpcm"`: signals are stored in raw interleaved LPCM format (see format description below).
     - `"lpcm.zst"`: signals stored in raw interleaved LPCM format and compressed via [`zstd`](https://github.com/facebook/zstd)
 - `span` (`Struct`): The signal's time span within the recording.
 This structure has two fields: